mouseless/mouseless.codes/index.md

 # Where your vision,
 # meets our passion

-Hire an elite __software engineering team__ with no management and HR overhead.
-Completely self-managing, taking full responsibility.
+Hire an elite __software engineering team__ with no management and HR overhead, completely self-managing, taking full responsibility.
 Explore the best way to work with software engineers.

 :::